Neotys-Labs/Connect-To-IBM-MQ-Queue/README.md

 | SslPeerName     | SSL Peer Name. | optional |
 | SslProtocol     | SSL protocol to use, e.g. TLSv1, TLSv1.2. | optional |

-## Status Codes:
-NL-CONNECTTOMQQUEUE-ACTION-01: There was an issue parsing the parameters.
-NL-CONNECTTOMQQUEUE-ACTION-02: There was an error while creating the connection to the queue.

 ## Examples

 An example of connecting to a IBM WebSphere MQ queue: